 Take a look at these less known facts about Spain that will definitely inspire you to visit this paraíso:

 1. It’s a place of incredible beauty

 When you think of Spain for the first time, you either think of its amazing beaches or perhaps the Spanish corrida and bullfights.
-However, Spain has so many other things to offer.
+However, Spain has so many other things to offer and it’s one of the best things about Spain.
 Its mountains are incredibly beautiful, and each city or town is unique in its own way.
 This means that you can hit Madrid, then go to Barcelona and finish in Sevilla – you won’t be seeing the same things all over again.
 Moreover, Spain has several very popular and beautiful islands; so if you’re up for a challenge, you can also check them out and discover the pearls they hide.

 2. The food is magnificent